 Water – Bottled water in Goa costs around ₹30.
 Jungle Hostel, as with a few hostels in India, had filtered water dispensers on site where you can fill up your bottle for free.

 Coffee – Coffee in India tends to be pretty expensive compared to the food prices.
 At Jungle Hostel’s coffee bar an iced latte was ₹100, and most other restaurants in Vagator were similar.

 Laundry – ₹100 for a basket at Jungle Hostel.

 Indian Sim Card – This made life so much easier!
 Being able to use 3G on my phone instead of relying on patchy hostel WiFi gave me so much freedom and meant I could use Google Maps to get around.
-I headed to the Post Office in Anjuna to get mine and the process was surprisingly easy – you’ll need your passport, but the guy there can take photocopies and get the sim set up for you.
-A one month Vodaphone tourist sim with 1GB data (plus some minutes and texts I never used) cost ₹800, and once I’d used the 1GB I bought a top-up package for ₹947 with 5GB data.
+I headed to the Post Office in Anjuna to get mine and the process was surprisingly easy.
+You’ll need your passport, but the guy there can take photocopies and get the sim set up for you.
+A one month Vodaphone tourist sim with 1GB data (plus some minutes and texts) cost ₹800.
+And once I’d used the 1GB I bought a top-up package for ₹947 with 5GB data.

 Toiletries – Need to restock?
 Beauty products were fairly reasonable in Goa.
 To give you an idea, a bottle of Palmolive shower gel cost ₹80 from a small local pharmacy, and nail polish remover was about ₹25.